sbaldasty/sbaldasty.github.io/content/topics/_index.md

 ---
 title: Topics
-description: Mini-posts from my notebook, but organized by topic
+description: Mini-posts from the notebook but organized by topic
 ---

 This is a placeholder for the Topics section!